Why Did I Get Married Too?: Production

 A June 5, 2009, report stated that Janet Jackson would reprise her role as Patricia, making her the third confirmed cast member to reprise her role.
-Due to Michael Jackson's sudden death, film production was halted for a short period of time, after which Jackson returned to continue with the project.
+Due to her brother's sudden death, film production was halted for a short period of time, after which Jackson returned to continue with the project.
 On August 6, 2009, Jackson stated that she had finished filming her scenes.

 On June 16, 2009, Tyler Perry confirmed that the entire cast from the first film would return for the sequel.

 Soundtrack

 Janet Jackson recorded a song for the Why Did I Get Married Too? soundtrack entitled "Nothing".
 It served as the soundtrack's lead single.
 Also, Cameron Rafati's single "Battles" was featured in this film.
 Norwegian Christel Alsos was also featured with the song "Still".
 The soundtrack for the film was released on So So Def Recordings with distribution being handled by Malaco Records.